fb

 Andrew Koski

-Andrew Koski, with half a decade of experience in the solar industry, is the author behind the blogs on Current Home Solar's website.
+Andrew Koski has spent half a decade in the solar industry, helping homeowners cut through the confusion around costs, incentives, installation, and the real benefits of solar and battery backup systems.
 When he's not answering homeowners' questions and helping them save money on their energy bills, Andrew enjoys staying active through exercise and exploring creative outlets like photography and filmmaking.
 His goal is to empower readers with transparent, reliable information about solar energy and its benefits.